Dovyski/cvui/docs/examples.md

 # Examples

 The [examples](https://github.com/Dovyski/cvui/tree/master/example) folder contains several small-sized apps that demonstrate each component of cvui.
-Below is a list of all available examples:
+Below is a list of all available examples.
+You can [build all examples](../build) using [cmake](https://cmake.org).

 * [button-shortcut](https://github.com/Dovyski/cvui/tree/master/example/src/button-shortcut): how to use buttons with labels triggering keyboard shortcuts, e.g. `&Quit` will trigger the button when `Q` is pressed on the keyboard.